Modernise Informix 4GL estates on a metadata-driven runtime.

 1 · Schema

-Informix tables, indexes, sequences, constraints, full-text indexes — imported into the dictionary's table-object catalogue.
+Informix tables, indexes, sequences, constraints, full-text indexes — imported into the metadata repository's table-object catalogue.
 Type mappings are applied automatically.
 Foreign keys, defaults, check constraints become rows the platform can recompile against the same Informix engine or against any of the platform's other target engines, when the workload calls for it.

 2 · SPL and triggers